mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 ![]({{  site.baseurl  }}/images/careers/control_group.png)
 <span style="font-size: 12px"><i>Images adapted from [Kumar et al. 2013](https://www.semanticscholar.org/paper/Background-subtraction-based-on-threshold-detection-Kumar-Sureshkumar/39ad370de4a39ca868e0b8d91ceba120d48612b3)</i></span>

 In the real world, innumerable factors affect every process we observe.
-We need a way to *control* as many of those factors as possible so we can zone in on the one factor $-$ our treatment $-$ that we're interested in. **Think of a good control group as a (nearly) identical twin of our treatment group, differing only in our treatment.** "Subtracting out" the control, as is done in the background subtraction above, lets the effect of our treatment pop out.
+We need a way to *control* as many of those factors as possible so we can zone in on the one factor $-$ our treatment $-$ that we're interested in. **Think of a good control group as a (nearly) identical twin of our treatment group, differing only in our treatment.** "Subtracting out" the control, like in the background subtraction above, lets the effect of our treatment pop out.
 (Or not, if our treatment actually doesn't have an effect.)

 [Placebos](https://www.webmd.com/pain-management/what-is-the-placebo-effect#1) are a classic example of controls.
 Medical studies examining the effectiveness of new drugs always contain a control group that gets a placebo rather than the real drug, as [people often feel better just knowing they got a drug](https://www.health.harvard.edu/mental-health/the-power-of-the-placebo-effect), even if the "drug" is just a sugar pill.
 Without the placebo group, our false positive rate would be off the charts.

 Another classic control group is the treatment group itself, *before* receiving the treatment.
 [Within-subject designs](https://www.verywellmind.com/what-is-a-within-subjects-design-2796014) are incredibly powerful, as we have much finer control over all the external factors that could affect our experiment: they're literally the same participants!
-You can see this added power in the equations for a two-sample t-test versus a paired t-test: the $t$ value will be larger for the paired test because the denominator is smaller, since you're only counting the $n$ of one (paired) sample.
+You can see this added power in the equations for a two-sample t-test versus a paired t-test: the $t$ value will be larger for the paired test because the denominator is smaller, since you're only counting the $n$ of one (paired) sample.<sup>[[4]](#4-control-groups)</sup>

 $$ t_{two-sample} = \frac{x_1 - x_2}{\sqrt{\frac{(s_1)^2}{n_1}+\frac{(s_2)^2}{n_2}}} $$

 $$ t_{paired} = \frac{\bar{d}}{\frac{s_d}{\sqrt{n}}} $$

 One final example particularly relevant for web development is [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/).
 To experimentally determine ways to drive higher user engagement or conversions, a company may present users with nearly identical versions of a webpage differing in only one aspect, like the color of a button.
 The company can then compare these webpage variants to one another, as well as the original webpage (the control group), to choose the most effective option.

+## Comparisons between groups
+A central question in statistics $-$ and life, really $-$ is whether things are *the same* or *different.*

+### T-tests

+You should use nonparametric alternatives like the Wilcoxon test if your data aren't normally distributed.

+I'm actually a bigger fan of **permutation tests**, which allow for a relaxed version of stuff.

+### ANOVA

 ## Predictive modeling